 When we talk about writing family histories, it’s really a huge process.
-The writing process beings with the first draft, continues through the editing phase, and ends with the final publication.
+The writing process beings with the first draft and continue through the editing phase and end with the final publication.

 Where you ‘write’ will depend on which phase of the creation process you are tackling.
-For the purpose of this post, I’m focusing on the drafting phase.
+For this post, I’m focusing on the drafting phase.